Grazing vs. Planned Snacks

 If you find yourself grazing, you are not alone.
 Grazing, or snacking frequently throughout the day, is a common habit.
 It’s even more common when we are working from home and have access to snacks all day.

 So is grazing ok?
 Or is it better to have fewer, more planned snacks and meals?
-And what about for your kids?
+And what is ideal for kids?

 As a dietitian with an intuitive eating philosophy, I believe that we don’t need “rules” to tell us how to eat.
 It’s more important to be in tune with our bodies and recognize what works for us.
 For some people, that may include grazing.
 For many others, eating less frequently and with more structure is ideal.
-Bottom line, you need to do what works for you, but here are some points to keep in mind.
+The bottom line is that you need to do what works for you, but here are some points to keep in mind.

 When it comes to eating, one of the most important factors is mindfulness.
 Are you mindlessly munching or are you eating with intention and mindfulness?